 This article is the perfect go-to if you want to learn more about WooCommerce SEO and how you can implement it in WordPress to improve your e-commerce store’s visibility.
 Let’s get started.

 You’ll need every trick in the book to ensure your WooCommerce store gets visibility.
 With an ever-changing Google algorithm, it’s no longer enough to create quality products.
 Instead, you need to make maximum efforts to promote your products online, including regular work on your site SEO.

 What is WooCommerce SEO?

-If you’ve ever put much thought into getting more traffic to your online WordPress store, you’ve likely come across WooCommerce SEO.
-This is a niche area of digital marketing that refers to ways you can optimize fields within the WooCommerce dashboard to better communicate with search engines such as Google.
+If you’ve ever thought much about getting more traffic to your online WordPress store, you’ve likely come across WooCommerce SEO.
+This niche area of digital marketing refers to optimizing fields within the WooCommerce dashboard to better communicate with search engines such as Google.

 WooCommerce is an e-commerce platform focused on merchandising and taking payments and not a general SEO tool.
 However, every part of the WooCommerce platform comes with SEO baked right in.
 With a few adjustments, you can optimize your WooCommerce store for optimal visibility on the web.

-Unless you’ve been living under a rock, you’ll know that WordPress is a content management system that’s been around for a very long time, and it’s been optimized for SEO every step of the way.
+Unless you’ve been living under a rock, you’ll know that WordPress is a content management system that’s been around for a very long time and optimized for SEO every step of the way.
 You can find plenty of WordPress SEO plugins, but Yoast, All in One SEO, and RankMath are three of the top choices in our humble opinion.

 The free version of Yoast is quite robust, and we recommend its use for all kinds of sites.
 In fact, it’s the SEO plugin we use at EasyWP.